rubyonjets/jets-docs/_docs/docker/stages.md

 {{ code_line }}
 ```

-The code is literally added to the Dockerfile as the first step of the build stage.
-IE: The code is added to the Dockerfile right after the `FROM base as build` line.
+The code is literally added to the Dockerfile as one of the first steps to the stage.
+IE: The code is added to the Dockerfile after the `FROM base as build`, Jets installs system packages, and user defined packages from `config.docker.packages`.
 The resulting Dockerfile.

 {% include docker/Dockerfile.md before_build=code_line %}